paltalabs/defindex-rescue/README.md

 ## Rescue

-Emergency rescue of funds from a vault strategy back to the caller.
+Emergency rescue of funds from a strategy back to the vault.
+It will protect users funds and will pause the strategy.
+Funds will stay as IDLE FUNDS.

 ```bash
 pnpm rescue